Sarah Crew

-Sarah Crew QPM is a British Police Chief Constable.
-She became Avon and Somerset's first woman Chief Constable in November 2021.
+Sarah Crew QPM is a British Police chief constable.
+She became Avon and Somerset's first woman chief constable in November 2021.

 Life

-Crew attended Bristol Grammar School where she was good at running in the 800 metres.
-The staff there gave her extra lessons to support her application to Oxford University to study Classics which she completed at Magdalen College.
+Crew attended Bristol Grammar School.
+The staff there gave her extra lessons to support her application to Oxford University to study Classics, which she completed at Magdalen College.

-She joined the police in 1994 and nine years later she was a Detective Inspector.
-She became Avon and Somerset Police's first woman Chief Constable in November 2021 when she was promoted from the deputy position.
+She joined the police in 1994 and nine years later she was a detective inspector.
+She became Avon and Somerset Police's first woman chief constable in November 2021, when she was promoted from the deputy position.

 She worked with academics on a collaboration called Project Bluestone where they were trying to improve the police's response to victims of rape.

 Crew made headlines in 2023 when she conceded that her organisation was "institutionally racist" and it unfairly discriminated against women, LGBTQ+ and those with disabilities.
 She clarified that this was not a label for individual officers, but for her constabulary as a whole.